field-github/bsync/README.md

 ## EXCEPTIONS

-Exceptions that occur in the remote processes are returned through the MPI communication and will by default raise in the master process.
-This behavior can be changed by setting the `reraise=False` in the `get` method :
+Exceptions that occur in the remote processes are returned through the MPI communication and will by default raise in the master process :

 	job = mypool.async(myfunc,"hello world!");
 	try :
-	  result = job.get(reraise=False);
+	  result = job.get();
-	except ProcException as e :
+	except Exception as e :
-	  print("Ooops! myfunc caused an exception %s" % str(e.exc));
+	  print("Ooops! myfunc caused an exception %s" % str(e));

+This behavior can be changed by setting the `reraise=False` keyword arg in the `get` method in which case the return value will be a ProcException whose property `e.exc` will be the exception that was actually thrown.
 Note that the `ready` method will not raise an exception coming from the underlying polled task.
 That only happens from the `get` method and so it is not necessary to wrap the `ready` test inside of a `try...catch` block

 ## OPERATION WITH/WITHOUT MPI